 The Sun God Atum

-There are a great number of Egyptian gods and goddesses in the religion of ancient Egypt.
-Yet, the Egyptian deity Atum might be the most important one out there.
-It’s not for nothing that in relation to other gods, he is often referred to as the ‘Father of the Gods’.
+Atum is considered to be among the most important Egyptian gods and goddesses.
+In relation to other gods, he is often referred to as the ‘Father of the Gods’.

-What can be said for certain, however, is that Atum belonged to a cosmological belief system that developed in the Nile river basin.
-Worshiping Atum already began in the early prehistory and lasted until the late period of the Egyptian empire, somewhere around 525 BC.
+Atum belonged to a cosmological belief system that developed in the Nile River basin.
+Worshiping Atum began in the early prehistory and lasted until the late period of the Egyptian empire, somewhere around 525 BC.

 The Name Atum

-Atum as the name for our god is rooted in the name Itm or just ‘ Tm ‘.
+The name Atum comes from the Itm or just ‘ Tm ‘.
 Itm is believed to be the inspiration behind the name and is translated from Egyptian texts to ‘complete’ or ‘to finish’.
-Does that make sense in relation to Atum?
-It actually does.

 Atum was seen as the solitary, primordial living being, having arisen by his own force from the chaotic waters of Nun.
 By separating himself from the water, Atum is believed to have created the foundation of the world.
-He created the conditions for existing out of something that was considered non-existing by Egyptians.
+He made the conditions for creation out of something that was considered non-existent by Egyptians.

 This, in turn, can be related back to the ‘complete’ aspect of what his name stands for.
 That is, Atum created the ‘existing’, which together with the ‘non-existence’ of the waters created a world to be in.